Islandora-Collaboration-Group/ISLE/docs/install/install-one-environment.md

-# New Site Installation: Single ISLE Environment
+# New ISLE Installation

 _Expectations:  It may take at least **4 - 6 hours or more** to read this documentation and complete this installation.
 Please proceed slowly._

 This guide documents how an end user can spin up and install a single ISLE / Islandora environment tailored to use only one unique domain / URL and one ISLE environment.

-* [New Site Installation: Single ISLE Environment](install/install-one-environment.md) - Setup **one** ISLE site within a single environment (e.g. production only) or run all of your ISLE environments on separate ISLE host servers or VMs.
+* [New ISLE Installation](../install/install-one-environment.md) - Setup **one** ISLE site within a single environment (e.g. production only) or run all of your ISLE environments on separate ISLE host servers or VMs.
-* [New Site Installation: Multiple ISLE Environments](install/install-multiple-environments.md) - Setup **multiple** ISLE sites using multiple environments (e.g. development, staging, and production) on one ISLE Host server or VM.
+* New ISLE Installation: Multiple Environments - Setup **multiple** ISLE sites using multiple environments (e.g. development, staging, and production) on one ISLE Host server or VM.
 Note: setting up multiple ISLE sites and environments on one ISLE host server will require adequate resources.
-A rough estimate is to use the [Hardware Requirements](install/host-hardware-requirements.md) and multiply by three.
+A rough estimate is to use the [Hardware Requirements](../install/host-hardware-requirements.md) and multiply by three.
 Please note that a `dev` environment needs fewer resources, but `stage` and `prod` environments should mirror each other in resource usage and setup.

 A new ISLE / Islandora environment can include the option to create an un-themed Drupal website and empty Fedora repository for end users to develop code, perform ingests, edit metadata, update fields in SOLR indexing all essential in ultimately creating a new ISLE production site.